xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 As long as implementation code is not altered, this step will not affect data collection and can be done at any time after updating implementation code.

->[!Note:] The Experience Cloud Visitor ID service provides an alternative to configuring a CNAME to enable first-party cookies.
+>[!Note:] The Experience Cloud Visitor ID service provides an alternative to configuring a CNAME to enable first-party cookies, but because of recent Apple ITP changes, it is still recommended to allocate a CNAME even when using the Experience Cloud ID service.

 ## Ping the hostname